PARTNERSHIPS FOR ENHANCED ENGAGEMENT IN RESEARCH (PEER) HEALTH

 This study helped the project team and institution in many aspects.
 Starting during the protocol review process to ensure the overall scientific quality, feasibility, and ethical integrity of the project, the team quickly developed its capacity.
 The main team members of the study were a principal investigator, one research coordinator, two research assistants, two data enters, one psychologist and two administrative assistants.
 The team also organized meetings for data analysis with all researchers and EUA collaborators at the University of Washington, including James Pfeiffer, Rachel Chapman and Reed Soren who analyzed and reviewed the qualitative and quantitative data of formative and intervention research.

 To strengthen the quality of ARV programs in Manica and Sofala provinces, the study team promoted several meeting with the key DPS (Health Provincial Directorate) and other leaders of mother and child and HIV programs about the intervention and the lessons learned throughout the implementation of the research.
+The health centers in these provinces were receptive to the project results and have implemented the intervention for reducing loss-to follow-up among HIV exposed infants as standard practice.

 The team took many opportunities to disseminate the results.
 Through a 2018 PEER Evidence to Action supplement, the team organized the first CIOB Conference on Maternal and child health.
 The conference was held in the Manica province and all institutions and NGOs operating in the area of maternal and child health were invited to submit their work.